-We are interested in the set of decision rules $\sigma: T \times \Theta \to \Delta(A)$ that can be induced by an information designer.
+We are interested in the set of decision rules $\sigma : T \times \Theta \to \Delta(A)$ that can be induced by an information designer.
 In this section, we will consider the leading case where the designer can condition on the state and on the players' prior information, if they have any.
 In this context, we will sometimes refer to the omniscient information designer.
-In the next section, we will consider the case where prior information of the players is private, and hence the information designer cannot access these private information unless she induces the players to reveal this additional information.
+In the next section, we will consider the case where prior information of the players is private, and hence the information designer cannot condition on their prior information unless she is able to induce them to reveal it.

-Assuming that the information designer knows the true state $\theta \in \Theta$ and the signal vector $t \in T$, obedience will be the key restriction on decision rules.
-Obedience is the requirement that if the information designer privately communicated information as stochastic action recommendations according to σ , the players would want to follow the recommendation.
+Assuming that the information designer knows the true state $\theta \in \Theta$ and the signal vector $t \in T$ , obedience will be the key restriction on decision rules.
+Obedience is the requirement that if the information designer privately communicated information as stochastic action recommendations according to $\sigma$ , the players would want to follow the recommendation.